Research Decoded/Stephen Cook (1971)

 In 1971, Stephen Cook published 'The Complexity of Theorem-Proving Procedures,' a paper that provided the mathematical foundation for understanding which problems computers can solve efficiently and which they cannot.
 Cook moved the study of computation from a general inquiry into what is 'computable' to a specific analysis of the time resources required for that computation.
 He introduced a class of problems that are recognizable in polynomial time by a non-deterministic machine, a concept that would eventually define the boundaries of modern theoretical computer science.

-The NP Class and Verification
+The NP Class and Nondeterministic Polynomial Time

-Cook's Theorem and SAT
+Cook's Theorem and the Universality of SAT

-The primary technical contribution of the paper was the proof that the Boolean Satisfiability Problem (SAT) is 'universal' for this non-deterministic polynomial class.
-Cook demonstrated this by showing that the entire execution of any non-deterministic polynomial-time machine can be encoded as a single Boolean formula.
-This formula is constructed such that it is satisfiable if and only if there exists a sequence of non-deterministic choices that leads the machine to an accepting state.
-Because this reduction can be performed in polynomial time, it proved that SAT is at least as difficult as any other problem in the class.
-This finding established SAT as the first known 'NP-complete' problem, providing a concrete target for the P vs NP question.
+The primary technical contribution of the paper was the proof that the Boolean Satisfiability Problem (SAT) is "universal" for the NP class.
+Cook demonstrated this by showing that the entire execution of any nondeterministic polynomial-time machine can be encoded as a single Boolean formula in Conjunctive Normal Form (CNF).
+This encoding, often referred to as the "tableau method," captures the machine's state, head position, and tape content over time as a series of logical constraints.
+The formula is constructed such that it is satisfiable if and only if there exists a sequence of nondeterministic choices that leads the machine to an accepting state.
+Because this reduction can be performed in polynomial time, it proved that if a polynomial-time algorithm for SAT exists, then every problem in NP can be solved in polynomial time.

-Polynomial-Time Reducibility
+Polynomial-Time Reducibility and Hardness

 Dive Deeper